salvq/megacmd/README.md

 ## Usage

+It is recommended to use sessionID instead of username and passowrd, see below how to create sessionID

 To run upload every day at 1:30 AM, you can register application via QNAP UI (Create Application in ContainerStation using docker-compose.yaml)

 ```